People-Focused Producing

 If you are looking to expand your skills and knowledge whilst developing a sustainable practice and becoming part of a network of doers & producers, then People-Focused Producing is for you!

-If there is a barrier to you attending or taking part in the sessions, please feel free to get in touch with our Training & Development Producer Kristina at [email protected] to discuss.
+If you have any questions, please feel free to get in touch with our Training & Development Producer Kristina at [email protected]

 Programme Sessions 2023